ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 );
 ```

-So, on the `Actions.login` action, we take our current state state transform it such that the `loading` property is set to `true` and the `errorMessage` property is set to an empty string.
+So, on the `Actions.login` action, we take our current state and transform it such that the `loading` property is set to `true` and the `errorMessage` property is set to an empty string.
 All other properties in our state stay the way the are.

 The `LoginSuccess` and `LoginFailure` actions will be dispatched by the `effect` that handles the login API call.
 Neither the `effect` nor the API service exist yet, but we can still add a handler for these actions to our reducer since we know how they should affect the state.